heythisispaul/EncompassConnect/README.md

 Parameters:
 * GUID: string - the GUID for the loan object to update.
 * loanData: any - the object which contains the loan data you're updating.
+Check out the [example](https://github.com/heythisispaul/EncompassConnect#updating-a-loan) for additional information.
 * generateContract: boolean _(optional)_ - Determines whether your supplied loanData object will be generated into a contract to match the object model or not (defaults to true).
 * loanTemplate: string  _(optional)_ - The URL to the loan template if one should be provided.